Consensys/security-workshop-for-devs/README.md

 ## Part 1 - The Smart Contract Secure SDLC

 We'll start with a little bit of theory (sorry guys, life isn't always just fun and games).
-[Tom Lindeman](https://twitter.com/EtherDotBlue) explains secure SDLC processes.
+In part 1, [Tom Lindeman](https://twitter.com/EtherDotBlue) explains secure SDLC processes.
 He's not a coder like the rest of us, so please be gentle and don't ask him any hard technical questions.

-This info graphic sums things up pretty nicely.
+TL;DR: Security should be incorporated during all phases of development.
+This info graphic sums things up nicely:

 <p align="center">
 	<img src="/static/sdlc.png" height="400px"/>